UCL/ba-ebdp-toolkit/data_loading.md

 ## Boundaries

 Boundaries are extracted from the [2021 Urban Centres / High Density Clusters](https://ec.europa.eu/eurostat/web/gisco/geodata/population-distribution/clusters) dataset.
-This is 1x1km raster based urban clustering dataset, with high density clusters [described as](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Territorial_typologies#Typologies) contiguous 1km2 cells with at least 1,500 residents per km2 and consisting of cumulative urban clusters with at least 50,000 people.
+This is 1x1km raster with high density clusters [described as](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Territorial_typologies#Typologies) contiguous 1km2 cells with at least 1,500 residents per km2 and consisting of cumulative urban clusters with at least 50,000 people.

 - Download the dataset from the above link.
 - From the terminal, prepare and upload to PostGIS, substituting the database parameters as required: